hapax/hapax.github.io/assets/minimal-networks.md

 In the soap bubble computer, the hardware is clearly the bubbles themselves, and local area minimisation a cheap operation by virtue of the laws of physics.
-The software is nothing more complicated than drilling nails, dipping, and waiting for bubbles to form.
+The software is nothing more complicated than drilling screws, dipping, and waiting for bubbles to form.
 In terms of computers built out of physically interesting hardware, this is just the tip of the iceberg!